Getting Started with HPC

 - Processes user-submitted jobs

 Jobs submitted to the system are processed remotely.
-The process is recorded and written to files (output and error) that are made available to the user upon the completion of their job.
+The process is recorded and written to an output file, which, by default, is named “slurm-“.

 There are several commands you can use to monitor a job after it has been submitted.